 Homeowners and commercial building managers frequently do not know whether a roof replacement constitutes a tax deduction.
 Tax provisions tend to be confusing and difficult to interpret.
-Many common misnomers exist relating to what home improvements, if any, offer tax deductions (or other tax incentives, for that matter).
+Many common misconceptions exist relating to what home improvements, if any, offer tax deductions (or other tax incentives, for that matter).

 When considering tax benefits, homeowners and businesses often ask if a roof replacement is tax deductible.
 If it is not tax-deductible, they may inquire whether a tax incentive program exists to receive a tax credit or rebate.
 Answering this question can pose a challenge.
 Working with a qualified tax professional offers solutions.